DegreeMaster of Science in Nurse Anesthesia (M.S.N.A.)

 - CRNAs are qualified and permitted by state law or regulations to practice in every state in the nation.
 They provide anesthesia in collaboration with surgeons, anesthesiologists, podiatrists, dentists, and other healthcare professionals.

 Phase I is conducted on our historic Westbrook College of Health Professions Campus, situated in the picturesque coastal city of Portland.
-The first eight months of study consist of didactic instruction in basic sciences and anesthesia taught by our CRNA and science faculty.
-Included within this eight-month didactic curriculum is instruction using state-of-the-art task trainers and simulation labs that prepare students for their clinical curriculum.
-In the summer of 2017, the Simulation Lab moved to a multi-million dollar, high fidelity center in Innovation Hall on the Portland campus, increasing the numbers and quality of the simulation experiences provided.
+The first two semesters of study consist of didactic instruction in basic sciences and anesthesia taught by our CRNA and science faculty.
+During the eight-month didactic curriculum instruction using state-of-the-art task trainers and simulation labs is utilized to prepare students for the clinical experience.
+In the summer of 2017, the Simulation Lab moved to a multi-million dollar, high fidelity center in Innovation Hall on the Portland campus, increasing the quality and number of simulation experiences provided.

 Phase II of the curriculum entails clinical training based at our hospital affiliates for a period of 19 months.
-Didactic instruction continues during the clinical phase through hybrid, web-based courses in advanced principles of anesthesia and research and on-campus courses involving business and leadership in anesthesia practice and anesthesia crisis resource management simulation.
+Didactic instruction continues during the clinical phase through hybrid and on-campus courses in advanced principles of anesthesia, research, and business and leadership in anesthesia practice.
+Anesthesia crisis resource management is taught in both lecture and simulation modalities.
 The School has contractual relationships with over 38 hospitals, ambulatory surgery centers, and offices located in New England and throughout the country, which offer our students a varied and diverse clinical education experience.
 Our students are trained in collaborative anesthesia environments as well as in non-medically directed, CRNA-only sites.
-Students gain experience in all facets of anesthesia management, including ultrasound guided regional anesthesia, pain management, invasive monitoring, and pre and post-op patient assessment.
+Students gain experience in all facets and types of anesthesia management, including ultrasound guided regional anesthesia, pain management, invasive monitoring, and pre and post-op patient assessment.

 With successful completion of the 27-month program, students are awarded a Master of Science degree in Nurse Anesthesia (MSNA).
 The graduate is then qualified to take the National Certifying Examination.
 Upon successful completion of the exam, the graduate becomes a Certified Registered Nurse Anesthetist qualified to practice in all 50 states.
 To date, 100 percent of our students have passed the certifying examination in their first-year post-graduation and 100 percent have successfully obtained employment.

-Transition Plan to the Entry-Level Doctor of Nursing Practice (DNP) Program: The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022, or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
-The University of New England Nurse Anesthesia program plans to submit its application to the COA for approval to award the Doctor of Nursing Practice (DNP) degree in January 2021.
-Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in May 2022.
-Further information regarding this transition may be obtained by contacting the Program Director Cheryl L. Nimmo, DNP, MSHSA, CRNA at (207) 221-4519, or at email@example.com.
+Transition Plan to the Entry-Level Doctor of Nursing Practice (DNP) Program: The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022, or thereafter, be enrolled in a program approved by the COA to award a practice doctoral degree.
+The University of New England Nurse Anesthesia program plans to submit its application to the COA for approval to award the Doctor of Nursing Practice (DNP) degree in February of 2021.
+Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in September of 2022.
+Further information regarding this transition may be obtained by contacting the Program Director, Cheryl L. Nimmo, DNP, MSHSA, CRNA at (207) 221-4519, or at firstname.lastname@example.org.

-The School of Nurse Anesthesia is accredited by the Council on Accreditation (COA) of Nurse Anesthesia Educational Programs, a specialized accrediting body recognized by the Council on Post-secondary Accreditation and the U.S. Department of Education.
-The School of Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs through the spring of 2021.
-The program received the full 10-year accreditation length in June 2011.
-We are scheduled for reaccreditation in the fall of 2020.
+The School of Nurse Anesthesia is accredited by the Council on Accreditation (COA) of Nurse Anesthesia Educational Programs, a specialized accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
+The School of Nurse Anesthesia is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs through the fall of 2021.
+The program received the maximum 10-year accreditation length in June 2011.
+We are scheduled for reaccreditation in the fall of 2021.

-For the first 8 months (two semesters), students attend classes full time on UNE's Portland campus.
+For the first 8 months (two semesters), students attend classes full time on UNE's Portland campus or online as necessary.
 The majority of the basic science and anesthesia didactic courses are offered during this period.
-The remaining 19 months of the program are clinically-based, with an emphasis on advanced coursework, clinical training, simulation lab experiences, and completion of a capstone project.
+The remaining 19 months of the program are clinically-based, with an emphasis on advanced coursework, clinical training, simulation lab experiences, and completion of a senior research project.
 All students are required to complete the entire curriculum with a minimum GPA of 3.0.

 |ANE 504 - Advanced Pharmacology I||45||3|